 Not only are orthodontic costs different for each state, but they also vary based on your location within the state.
 Urban areas, for example, often have a higher cost of living, and it’s less expensive to live in a small town.
 Do you have high rent and utility payments?
 Then your dentist or orthodontist likely does too.
 Higher overhead costs usually result in more expensive orthodontic treatment.

-Smaller towns located outside of Delaware’s cities are often a bit pricier than the cities themselves.
+Smaller towns located outside of Delaware’s cities are often slightly pricier than the cities themselves.
 Newark and Bear, both outside of Wilmington, have a slightly higher cost of living.
 As does Middletown, which is farther south.
 The towns around Dover are also a little more expensive.
-If you live in one of the towns surrounding Wilmington or Dover, you can expect higher braces prices.
+If you live in one of the towns surrounding Wilmington or Dover, you might see slightly higher braces prices.
 Even so, you’re close enough to other cities that you’ll have access to better prices if you’re willing to travel just a little.

 Delaware’s small towns run the gamut of braces prices.
 Inland towns like Seaford and Laurel are less expensive than the rest of the state.
 However, Delaware also has some beach towns that are popular coastal getaway spots, like Bethany Beach and Rehoboth Beach.
 These towns are some of the most expensive places to live in the entire state, and they don’t have a lot of orthodontist options either.
 The good news is that residents of any small town can drive to a larger city for more options and potentially lower prices.